dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Dixon's factorization method (redirect from Dixon's algorithm) (also Dixon's random squares method or Dixon's algorithm) is a general-purpose integer factorization algorithm; it is the prototypical factor base method
 9 KB (1,626 words) - 07:26, 18 February 2019

-Color mapping (redirect from Algorithms for color mapping) A color mapping may be referred to as the algorithm that results in the mapping function or the algorithm that transforms the image colors.
-Color mapping
-4 KB (376 words) - 14:59, 2 May 2018

 SM3 (hash function) (redirect from SM3 algorithm) cryptographic hash algorithm".
 SM3 is mainly used in digital signatures, message authentication codes, and pseudorandom number generators.
 The algorithm is public